Gravitational waves from supercooled phase transitions: dimensional transmutation meets dimensional reduction

 For the nucleation rate, we do not encounter this problem, as the LO bounce exists over a wide temperature range. } (c.f.\ ref.~\cite{Gould:2023ovu}) where we compute the action in the strict expansion, yet we directly solve for the nucleation temperature from the condition

-This method is gauge invariant, and furthermore invariant with respect to soft 3D EFT renormalisation scale, since the sum $S_0 + S_2$ is invariant.
+This method is not only gauge invariant, but also invariant with respect to the soft 3D EFT renormalisation scale, since the sum $S_0 + S_2$ is invariant.
 In this sense, only using the sum $S_0 + S_2 $ describes the full NLO soft scale corrections.
 In our numerical analysis we apply this method to compute the nucleation and percolation temperatures, i.e.\ we evaluate the NLO action at the LO bounce solution and use the resulting $S_0(T)+S_2(T)$ with the standard formulas for nucleation and percolation temperatures, following the approach described in ref.~\cite{Kierkla:2022odc}.